Health and safety information

 - Geology checklist: field activity briefing

-- This documentation is then submitted to either the Department Safety Officer (von Haast - Room 103) or the Head of Department for sign-off and filing.
+- This documentation is then submitted to either your Supervisor, Department Safety Officer (Matt Cockcroft - 816 Rutherford Building) or the Head of Department for sign-off and filing.
 It is important that this all happens well in advance of the proposed field activity dates.

 - The Field Activity Leader may nominate another suitably qualified person to assist in both the planning and running of the trip.
 Such a person becomes the ‘Deputy Activity Leader’.
 Both the FIELD ACTIVITY LEADER and the DEPUTY ACTIVITY LEADER will have to complete Activity Leader: Health Declaration and Consent forms.
 Once completed these are then presented to Rebekah Hunt (310 Rutherford Building) for filing.